adobe/helix-sidekick-extension/docs/API.md

 <a name="Sidekick+publish"></a>

 ### sidekick.publish(path, innerOnly) ⇒ [<code>publishResponse</code>](#publishResponse)
-Publishes the page at the specified path if {@code config.host} is defined.
+Publishes the page at the specified path if <pre>config.host</pre> is defined.

 **Kind**: instance method of [<code>Sidekick</code>](#Sidekick)
 **Returns**: [<code>publishResponse</code>](#publishResponse) - The response object